-Here, we consider the application of the model to study the effects of local land-use regulations on regional house prices and spatial population allocation.
-Our exercise is complementary to the California land-use deregulation experiment by Herkenhoff et al. (2018).
-These authors emphasize the positive impacts of land-use deregulation in California on the national output through population reallocation, whilst our analysis focusses on the spatiotemporal patterns of the population reallocation resulting from the land-use deregulation.
-It is shown that the population reallocation towards California are mainly from the nearby states, while the population reallocation from the distant states to California are both smaller in magnitude and slower in speed.
+In this sub-section, we consider the application of the model to study the effects of local landuse regulations on regional house prices and spatial population allocation.
+This exercise is complementary to the California land-use deregulation experiment carried out by Herkenhoff et al. (2018).
+These authors emphasize the positive impact of land-use deregulation in California on the national output through population reallocation, whilst our analysis focusses on the spatiotemporal patterns of the population reallocation resulting from the land-use deregulation.
+It is shown that the population reallocation towards California is mainly from nearby states, while the population reallocation from distant states to California are both smaller in magnitude and slower in speed.

-We now conduct a counterfactual experiment to examine the impacts of regional landuse regulations on spatial population allocation.
-In particular, we consider the effects of a land-use deregulation in California that exogenously increases the annual supply of new land in California by 10% in each year from 2000 to 2014.
+We consider exogenous increases in the annual supply of new land in California by 10 per cent in each year from 2000 to 2014.
 Increasing the annual new land supply in California by a different rate will not qualitatively change our main findings.
-We simulate the model using the counterfactual land supplies, within the baseline calibrated model described above.
+We simulate the model using the counterfactual baseline state-level land supply values.

-Table S1 displays the impacts of the counterfactual increases in California land supplies on house prices, population and output in California in 2014.
-Due to the increases in California land supply, the house price and housing rent in California drop respectively by 3.8% and 1.5% in 2014.
-As a result, the net outward migration from California decreases by 0.8%, which in turn raises California's population and output in 2014 by 0.08% and 0.06%, respectively.
+Table S1 gives the impact of increasing land supplies on house prices, population and output in California in 2014.
+Increasing land supply in California leads to a decline in house prices and housing rents by 3.8 and 1.5 per cent respectively in 2014, and the net outward migration from California decreases by 0.7 per cent, which in turn raises California's population and output in 2014 by 0.06 and 0.04 per cent, respectively.

-California House price in 2014 Housing rent in 2014 Net outward migration during 2000-2014 Population in 2014 Output in 2014 Baseline 273.6 (Thousands \$) 11.64 (Thousands \$) 2.6099 (Millions) 29.65 (Millions) 0.8772 (Trillions \$) Counterfactually increase the new land supply in CA (percentage changes from the baseline values) -3.8229 -1.4618 -0.6559 0.0621 0.0443
+California Net outward House price in Housing rent in Population in migration during Output in 2014 2014 2014 2014 2000-2014 273.6 11.64 2.6099 29.65 0.8772 Baseline (Thousands \$) (Thousands \$) (Millions) (Millions) (Trillions \$) Counterfactually increase the new land 0.0443 supply in CA (per cent change from the -3.8229-1.4618 -0.65590.0621 baseline values)